OutSystems/docs-product/src/setup-maintain/setup/change-db-authentication.md

 ## Impact on OutSystems Services and Application Pools

-When you change the authentication to Windows Authentication, there are some changes in Outsystems Services and Application Pools.
+Changing  the authentication to Windows Authentication causes some changes in Outsystems Services and Application Pools.

-Accounts used to run OutSystems Windows Services are changed according to the following:
+Accounts used to run OutSystems Windows Services change as follows:

 | Service                                  | Log on as*    |
 |------------------------------------------|---------------|